tarstutorials/vrsensorint/docs/_sources/content/m2/unity_vr.rst.txt

 The *XR rig* is a prefab object included in the *XR Interaction Toolkit*.
 This object allows the user to interact with the virtual environment by providing input in the form of sight, sound, and touch.
 The *XR rig* is how the user connects their actions in the headset to the Unity application.
 As such, it is absolutely necessary for any VR application.
 The *XR rig* has two child objects called *Camera Offset* and *Locomotion System* that provide the previously mentioned inputs through their own child objects and their attached scripts.
 There are a lot of parameters you can change within the *XR rig* object and its child object, and exploring these can further customize your VR control scheme, but the default parameter settings are completely acceptable for most use cases.

-You can access the XR rig individually by searching for *XR Origin (XR Rig)* in the assets folder of the project manager, however, the template project provided by default when using the Unity VR Core project type has an prefab called *Complete XR Origin Set Up Variant* that already has the *XR rig* as a child object, and has it already set up for use alongside other useful objects you will learn more about in the upcoming subsections.
+You can access the XR rig individually by searching for *XR Origin (XR Rig)* in the assets folder of the project manager, however, the sample project provided by default when using the Unity VR Core template has an prefab called *Complete XR Origin Set Up Variant* that already has the *XR rig* as a child object, and has it already set up for use alongside other useful objects you will learn more about in the upcoming subsections.
 This tutorial will be using this prefab instead, since it facilitates set-up, and provides additional actions for the player.
 If you wish to set up your own player rig without the extra objects, you can always use the *XR rig* by itself.

 ^^^^^^^^^^^^^^^^^^^
 XR UI Input Module